 Legal research services are an important part of any law practice.
-But they are also time-consuming.
-That’s why clients welcome the expert research services of our Legal Edge Services team, including our certified paralegals.
+Unfortunately, research is also time-consuming.
+That’s why clients welcome the expert research services of our Legal Edge Services team, led by our certified paralegals.

-According to Cornell University Law School, one of the primary uses for legal research is to find authoritative sources that help attorneys identify a solution to a specific legal problem.
+According to Cornell University Law School, one of the primary uses for legal research is to find authoritative sources that can help you find a solution to a specific legal problem.
 In other words, when you have case law and precedents in your corner you’re not in the ring alone.

-Secondary authorities are commentaries about the law.
-And, while comments have no binding effect, they can aid in explaining what the law is or should be.
+Secondary authorities are relevant comments about the law.
+And, although they have no binding effect, comments can aid in explaining what the law is or should be.

 Our legal researchers are efficient and productive

 The resources available to researchers in their search for legal authority are enormous and complex.
-Resources come in many forms, including paper, film, and electronic or digital records, for example.
+Resources may include paper, film, and electronic or digital records, for example.
 In addition, some resources are indexed well, while others are not.
 For these reasons, many law schools require law students to take classes in legal research.
 Paralegals are also trained in legal research skills, and our certified paralegals are no exception.

-Legal research services from Legal Edge Services reflect our ability to access a wide array of primary and secondary authoritative sources.
-These include legal encyclopedias, treatises, American Law Reports, law reviews, legal periodicals, and various other authorities.
+Legal research services from Legal Edge Services reflect our ability to access a wide array of primary and secondary sources.
+For example, these may include legal encyclopedias, treatises, American Law Reports, law reviews, legal periodicals, and various other authorities.

 To get the most from these different resources, our legal research services team brings years of experience and analytical thinking to every project.
-As a result, your can count on our research to be thorough, on-target, and on-time.
+As a result, you can count on our research to be thorough, on target, and on time.